Dec 14, 2010

 WILLIAM DAVID PENNELL: There was tires blowing high.

 WILLIAM DAVID PENNELL: The interior, like the headliner of the car, stuff was dripping like plastic down on my back.
-I mean, they're screaming, you know, "Somebody give me a hand in here!"
+I mean, I'm in there screaming, you know, "Somebody give me a hand in here!"
 But nobody—nobody would help.
 And I reached in and grabbed a hold of the kid that was in the back by the scruff of the neck and pulled him out.

-WILLIAM DAVID PENNELL: You know, that's funny you brought that up because, no, I've never—never brought it up.
+WILLIAM DAVID PENNELL: You know what?
+That's funny you brought that up because, no, I've never—never brought it up.
 Never brought it up.

 WILLIAM DAVID PENNELL: I don't know.
 I guess maybe I probably wouldn't like their answer.
 I don't know.
 I—I don't know why I've never asked them that.